npm/policies/privacy.md

 for the publish action is saved, along with the date and time of the publish.
 This information is shared on the website.

+If you create an account or publish a package, your email address will be publicly disclosed.

 If users do not want their information tracked in this manner, they can opt to not create an account.
 However, this means that some features of npm and the npm website will be unavailable to them.

+## Use of Personally Identifying Information

+We may use personally identifying information we have collected about you to provide you with news, notes, recommendations, and to operate our business and the npm service.
+We do not disclose your personal information to unaffiliated third parties who may want to offer you their own products and services unless you have requested or authorized us to do so.

+We may share your personal information with third parties or affiliates where it is necessary for us to complete a transaction or do something you have asked us to do.
+Likewise, we may share your personal information with third parties or affiliates with whom we have contracted to perform services on our behalf.
+Companies that act on our behalf are required to keep the personal information we provide to them confidential and to use the personal information we share only to provide the services we ask them to perform.

+In addition, we may disclose personal information in the good faith belief that we are lawfully authorized to do so, or that doing so is reasonably necessary to comply with legal process or authorities, respond to any claims, or to protect the rights, property, or personal safety of npm, our users, our employees, or the public.
+In addition, information about our users, including personal information, may be disclosed or transferred as part of, or during negotiations of, any merger, sale of company assets, or acquisition.

 ## Cookies